tbali0524/codingame_api/README.md

 or (redirecting report to output.txt)
 > test.bat

-Clear all generated files (*.json, *.csv, output.txt, avatar.png) with
+Clear all generated files (*.json, *.csv, output.txt, avatar.png, cookie.txt) with
 > clear.bat

 Edit which test cases to run near the end of the source file.
-All tests run in 3-4 minutes.
+All tests run in ~5 minutes.

 Licence: GNU General Public License v3 (I kindly ask for attribution.)